Ninad-Bhangui/rate-limiters/rate-limiter-golang/README.md

 2. After looking at other solutions online, I realised I can simply keep track of lastRefillTime, and everytime there's a request, I calculate how many tokens to fill based on `current time - lastRefillTime`.
 This is more performant than doing something every second.
 3. I then integrated this with an actual API by creating middleware
 4. Next step: This should work concurrently (use some mutex when incrementing/decrementing counter)

+## Leaky Bucket Algorithm
+This algorithm has two implementations.
+1. Leaky Bucket as a meter
+2. Leaky Bucket as a FIFO queue

+The meter implementation is exactly similar in practice to Token bucket but just described differently (https://en.wikipedia.org/wiki/Leaky_bucket#As_a_meter).
+Instead of checking if bucket is full, you check if it's empty and instead of the bucket being filled at a fixed rate, here it leaks at a fixed rate.

+The queue implementation, while different, I'm not sure if it's ideal for REST API rate limiting.
+If a request is queued, the client would simply wait for a few seconds till it's dequeued.
+Does not fit my mental model.
+(Need to read more)